Make You Mine (Madison Beer song)

 "Make You Mine" is a song by American singer-songwriter Madison Beer.
 It was released on February 9, 2024, through Epic Records and Sing It Loud as the lead single from her third studio album, Locket (2026).
-It was written and produced by Beer and Leroy Clampitt, "Make You Mine" reached the top 40 in Estonia, Greece, Ireland, Lebanon, Lithuania, Norway, Poland, and Saudi Arabia, and peaked at number 50 on the UK Singles Chart.
-The song infuses house music with EDM and pop with lo-fi beats.
+Written and produced by Beer and Leroy Clampitt, "Make You Mine" infuses dance-pop, electropop, and synth-pop with EDM, house, and lo-fi elements.

-"Make You Mine" was well received both by the critics and public.
+"Make You Mine" was well-received both critically and commercially.
 It peaked at number nine on the Bubbling Under Hot 100, making it her highest peak on the chart.
-The song also received a nomination for Best Dance Pop Recording at the 67th Annual Grammy Awards.
+The song reached the top 40 in Estonia, Greece, Ireland, Lebanon, Lithuania, Norway, Poland, and Saudi Arabia, and peaked at number 50 on the UK Singles Chart.
+"Make You Mine" also received a nomination for Best Dance Pop Recording at the 67th Annual Grammy Awards.

 Background and release

 On February 6, 2024, Beer shared a snippet of "Make You Mine" on social media.
 The next day, she announced the song's release date and cover art.
 "Make You Mine" was released on February 9, 2024, which was accompanied by a lyric visualizer on YouTube inspired by the 2009 American film Jennifer's Body.
 The song was written and produced by Beer and Leroy Clampitt in October 2023.
 Beer co-directed a music video for the song with Aerin Moreno, which was released on April 24, 2024, and also contains references to Jennifer's Body.

+"Make You Mine" has been variously described as a pop, dance-pop, synth-pop, and electropop track, with EDM, house, and lo-fi elements.